 Jeff Todd, President and CEO

-Julie Grutzmacher, Director of National Collaboration and Engagement
+Julie Grutzmacher, Director of Patient Advocacy and Population Health Initiatives

 Kira Baldonado, Vice President, Public Health and Policy

 Heather Patrick, President and CEO, Prevent Blindness Texas